sanskrit/raw_etexts_english/blogs/manasataramgini/2020-01-19_the-matra-meru-and-convergence-to-a-triangle.md

 +++
-title = "The Mātrā-meru and convergence to axa0triangle"
+title = "The Mātrā-meru and convergence to a triangle"

 +++
 What is presented below will be elementary for someone with even just